 We use your personal data for the following purposes:

-You may give us information about yourself by filling in forms on www.borderschamber.co.uk website (our site) or by corresponding with us by phone, e-mail, social media or otherwise.
+You may give us information about yourself by filling in forms on the www.borderschamber.co.uk website (our site) or by corresponding with us by phone, e-mail, social media or otherwise.
 This includes information you provide when you register to use features on our site, subscribe to our service, participate in social media functions on our site, enter a competition, promotion or survey, and when you report a problem with our site.
 You must expressly opt in to receiving information from us.

 Our lawful basis for processing your general personal data is based on your opt in consent or contract (eg membership) for your data to be used to receive communications on industry news and updates from Scottish Borders Chamber of Commerce and newsletter and promotional offers from Scottish Borders Chamber of Commerce.